 Continue to 3 of 7 below.

-- Start with your napkin nice and flat – you can make it even crisper by ironing it, even if it's paper – just be careful!
+- Start with your napkin nice and flat.
+You can make it crisper by ironing it, even if it's paper––just be careful!

 - Start by making sure the open points of the napkin are at the top right.

-- Fold the napkin diagonally in half, bringing the bottom right corner up to the top left corner and crease well.
+- Fold the napkin in half diagonally, bringing the bottom right corner up to the top left corner and crease well.

 03 of 07